 Now, let's look more closely at the first part of any URL.
 As we mentioned, HTTP and HTTPS are both protocols.
 Hypertext Transfer Protocol (HTTP) is used to transfer data from a web server to a browser, enabling you to view a web page.

 For a long time, HTTP was the standard used for just about all URLs.
 However, the data transmitted through HTTP is not encrypted.
-That means it can be intercepted by hackers, and result in security breaches.
+That means it can be intercepted by hackers, resulting in security breaches.
 This puts both the website's owner and its visitors at risk.

-What's more, websites that are secured with HTTPS often display an icon in the browser bar.
-This instantly lets users know that your site can be trusted, meaning they are more likely to go on to become customers.
-Using HTTPS can even have a Search Engine Optimization (SEO) benefit, making it just about essential for any website.
+What's more, websites that are secured with HTTPS display an icon in the browser bar (it looks like a closed padlock).
+This instantly lets users know that your site can be trusted, meaning they're more likely to go on to become customers.

 How to Transfer Your Site Over to HTTPS